-- Navigate through the wizard:
+Navigate through the wizard:

-When the blueprint is displayed, click Managers > Web Services ... to display the Web Services Manager.
-When the dialog is displayed, right click and hit Edit on the xMatters Integration Builder:
+- When the blueprint is displayed, click Managers > Web Services ... to display the Web Services Manager.
+When the dialog is displayed, right click on the xMatters Integration Builder and hit Edit:

 - Update the Endpoint path to be the URL of the New Incident One Step inbound integration in xMatters.
 (Note that the endpoint should not begin with a /).

-Then do the same for the Terminate Event method, which should point to the Terminate Events inbound integration endpoint.
+- Then do the same for the Terminate Event method, using the URL for the Terminate Events inbound integration.

 - Click OK and close the Web Services Manager.